 Hypersomnia can be the result of a central nervous system disorder, tumor, brain damage, or dysfunction.
 Recurrent hypersomnia is thought to be caused by a hypothalamic dysfunction (located in the hypothalamus).
 Similarly, post-traumatic hypersomnia is more likely to occur in individuals whose injury involved certain parts of the central nervous system, specifically the hypothalamic or brain stem region, although the specific region is unknown.
 In the case of the “normal” hypersomniac in which the person requires at least 10 hours of sleep a day, his or her schedule may not accommodate that need, resulting in perpetual sleepiness.

 The use or withdrawal of certain medications may also cause hypersomnia.
-Tranquilizers and sleeping pills, known for their sedative affect, can promote sleepiness during the day.
+Tranquilizers and sleeping pills, known for their sedative effect, can promote sleepiness during the day.
 Hypersomnia is often experienced in people attempting to withdraw from caffeine, alcohol, or stimulants.

 What Are The Consequences of Hypersomnia?